• Recipes

 • After the wings have cooled place them in a 425° F oven.
 Roast the chicken wings for 20 minutes, rotate the wings and roast for another 20 minutes or until crispy.

-In a small sauce pan over medium low heat add ¾ cup of teriyaki sauce and 2 tablespoons of the spicy sauce.
+• A few minutes before the wings are done start the spicyaki sauce.
+In a small saucepan over medium low heat add ¾ cup of teriyaki sauce and 2 tablespoons of the spicy sauce.
 For a spicier sauce add more of the spicy sauce, starting with 1 tablespoon at a time until you reach the desired spice level.
+Mix well to combine.
+Heat the sauce just long enough to combine the two sauces and heat them up.

 • Once the wings are done, place them in a large bowl along with the sauce and toss until coated evenly.
 Enjoy!